Saisradha/Saisradha/README.md

 * 🌐 **Portfolio:** https://sradha-portfolio.vercel.app/
 * 💻 **GitHub:** https://github.com/Saisradha

----

-# 💭 Philosophy

-> *"Technology should solve real problems, not just demonstrate ideas."*

-> *"Every project is an opportunity to learn, innovate, and create impact."*

----

-<h3 align="center">⭐ Thanks for visiting!</h3>

 <p align="center">
 If you like my work, consider giving a ⭐ to the repositories you find interesting.